Unikie/wso2-esb-vfs-mediator/README.md

 #### Usage

-* Oracle Java 6 & 7
+* Oracle Java 7 & 8
 * WSO2 ESB
-    * Vfs mediator has been tested with WSO2 ESB versions 4.7.0 & 4.8.1
+    * Vfs mediator has been tested with WSO2 ESB versions 4.7.0, 4.8.1 and 5.0.0

 #### Development